See3Three/see3-docs/docs/Implementations/Govnor/Overview.md

 The codebase can be found [here.](https://github.com/see3-js/See3-DAO)

-The smart-contract that it uses is deployed on the Aleph Zero testnet as the following contract: `5DhQMCBCP7QibiRPcJ8oZSFLYeEWWknVkuicjQPydTcq5gZa`
+The smart-contract that it uses is deployed on the Aleph Zero testnet as the following address: `5DhQMCBCP7QibiRPcJ8oZSFLYeEWWknVkuicjQPydTcq5gZa`

 ## Usage